bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Sergi Delgado: 00:33:38

-You could actually, it's built in a way where you can do that because not all the watch hour implementations allow for this, but you can retrieve the data that you have sent to the Eye of Satoshi.
+You could actually, it's built in a way where you can do that because not all the watchtower implementations allow for this, but you can retrieve the data that you have sent to the Eye of Satoshi.
 So I can send you encrypted backups of something and then I can retrieve them later on.
 As long as I have the encryption key, I have a free backup system.
 So the Eye of Satoshi allows this by design because it's not meant only to be used for lightning.